 Like robots, sent on some mission,

 Repeated over, and over, and over again.

 See things few others have seen.

 Tired bodies surrender to minds,

-Pause awhile, for a rest.
+Pause awhile, a short rest.

 And then it happens so quickly,

 At last, it’s time to return,

 Head back to that mountain,

 As one looks down the lines,